 Nurses are responsible for assessing the patients prior to dialysis treatment.
 This includes a set of baseline vital signs, assessment of the vascular access (patients can receive treatment through fistula, artificial graft, or central venous line), and obtaining the patient’s weight to determine the necessary fluid volume to be removed.

 During treatment, nurses are responsible for assessing frequent blood pressure, heart rate, and other symptoms to ensure that proper hemodynamics are maintained throughout the treatment.
-The nurse is also responsible for communicating any symptoms to the physician or advanced practice nurse (APRN) that would require changes in treatment.
+The nurse is also responsible for communicating any symptoms to the physician or advanced practice nurse/nurse practitioner (APRN) that would require changes in treatment.

 What should nurses entering this specialty expect to encounter on a regular basis?